-Acknowledgments: The authors are grateful to medical student Uroš Ristić, who significantly contributed to this research.
+The authors are grateful to medical student Uroš Ristić for his significant contribution to this research.

-This study was supported by The Science Fund of the Republic of Serbia, Grant No: 7754282-Prediction, Prevention and Patient's Participation in Diagnosis of Selected Fungal Infections

-(FI): An Implementation of Novel Method for Obtaining Tissue Specimens, "FungalCaseFinder".
+This study was supported by The Science Fund of the Republic of Serbia, Grant No. 7754282-Prediction, Prevention and Patient's Participation in Diagnosis of Selected Fungal Infections (FI): An Implementation of Novel Method for Obtaining Tissue Specimens, "FungalCaseFinder".